dotAadarsh/PaletteAI/README.md

 - Click on Generate Color Palette.
 - The generated color palette will be displayed.
 - Click on Save Color Palette to save the palette to the Supabase database.
+- Use the Explore tab to find all the generated color palettes

+## Supabase Edge Function

+You can find the code that is deployed to generate the image in the functions/text-to-image/index.ts file.

+Explanation: This Deno script sets up an HTTP server that converts text prompts into images using the Hugging Face Inference library.
+It imports the `serve` function from the Deno standard library for HTTP server and the `HfInference` class from the Hugging Face Inference library.
+After parsing the JSON data from the request, it uses the Hugging Face Inference library to convert the received text prompt into an image, employing the model 'stabilityai/stable-diffusion-2' and disabling caching.
+Finally, it returns the converted image as the response.

+This code is deployed to the Supabase Edge Function.
+A seprate URL is generated once deployed which we can access it to generate the image.

+Read this [Hugging Face Inference API](https://supabase.com/docs/guides/ai/hugging-face) for more info.
+Note: You need to add the Hugging Face API.

+## Exploring PGroonga: Multilingual Full Text Search

+So I though of implement a full text search for the generated color palette.
+PGroonga is a PostgreSQL extension adding a full text search indexing method based on Groonga.
+Follow [PGroonga: Multilingual Full Text Search](https://supabase.com/docs/guides/database/extensions/pgroonga) guide to know how to use this.
+Here is the screenshot of its implementation on Supabase SQL Editor.